Philosophy Now: Philosophy Now Festival

-In 2011, the magazine organised a philosophy festival for the general public.
-The venue was Conway Hall in central London.
-Since then the Philosophy Now Festival has become a regular biannual event.
-The second Philosophy Now Festival was held in 2013, the third in 2015 and the fourth in January 2018.
-Each festival was a one-day event involving contributions from a large number of philosophy organisations including Philosophy For All and the Royal Institute of Philosophy.
-The next festival will be held on 18 January 2020.
+The magazine organised a philosophy festival for the general public every two years from 2011 to 2020.
+It was held at Conway Hall in Bloomsbury in central London.
+The first festival, in 2011, was held partly to mark the 20th anniversary of the magazine's launch.
+It became a regular biannual event, with festivals held in 2013, 2015, January 2018 and 2020.
+Each festival was a one-day event involving contributions from more than a dozen philosophy organisations including Philosophy For All and the Royal Institute of Philosophy.